-Email the Academic Convenor, Dr Nikki Moodie at email@example.com for more information or to discuss any aspect of the application process.
+Email the Academic Convenor, at firstname.lastname@example.org for more information or to discuss any aspect of the application process.

-If you already have an idea for a research project related to an Indigenous issue, the University's Find an Expert function is a good place to start searching for a suitable supervisor for your project.
+If you already have an idea for a research project related to an Indigenous issue, visit Find an Expert to start searching for a suitable supervisor for your project.
 You can also find out more about Indigenous research activities across the University through the Graduate research areas below.

 PhD Familiarisation program

-For general enquiries about the Indigenous Research Initiative please contact our Academic Convenor, Nikki Moodie, at firstname.lastname@example.org.
+For general enquiries about the Indigenous Research Initiative please contact our Academic Convenor, at email@example.com

 Stay up to date with the latest indigenous research initiative news